 Unfortunately, the risk of failing to detect this type of fraud is increasing with COVID-19 & only getting worse.

-Many finance departments that have predominately manual or paper-based processes have been forced to introduce “workarounds” to be able to function with staff working from home, or being furloughed and fraudsters are taking full advantage to exploit these weaknesses.
+Many finance departments that have a predominately manual or paper-based process have been forced to introduce “workarounds” to be able to function with staff working from home, or being furloughed & fraudsters are taking full advantage to exploit these weaknesses.

-You probably heard about the controversy surrounding Patisserie Valerie and the suspected £40m fraud involving finance staff and a supplier.
+You probably heard about the controversy surrounding Patisserie Valerie & the suspected £40m fraud involving finance staff & a supplier.

-But while business and accounting fraud is a serious problem across the country, you have to question how many businesses are setting themselves up to be victims.
+But while business & accounting fraud is a serious problem across the country, you have to question how many businesses are setting themselves up to be victims.

-We ask this because in our recent research report 20% of finance workers in UK businesses strongly agreed with the statement that their payment and procurement processes were putting them at risk of fraud.
+We ask this because in our recent research report 20% of finance workers in UK businesses strongly agreed with the statement that their payment & procurement processes were putting them at risk of fraud.

 Think about that: one in five finance staff believe their company is putting itself at risk of fraud.

-Overall, 37% agreed their company was at least vulnerable to business and accounting fraud.
+Overall, 37% agreed their company was at least vulnerable to business & accounting fraud.

 That might sound like a lot, but it is likely that the remaining 60+% are actually greatly underestimating how much danger they are in.

-Talk to anyone in a finance team – especially one still relying on manual processes – and they will tell you staff are pressured to deal with hundreds of invoices a day (and are expected to spot fraudulent invoices on sight).
+Talk to anyone in a finance team – especially one still relying on manual processes – & they will tell you staff is pressured to deal with hundreds of invoices a day (& are expected to spot fraudulent invoices on sight).

 That’s an incredible undertaking but even so, especially with the technology available today, how can so many businesses be at risk of this type of fraud?

 Accounting fraud is much easier than you’d think

-Despite what you might think, business and accounting fraud is much easier than you’d imagine.
+Despite what you might think, business & accounting fraud are much easier than you’d imagine.

-All you need is a duplicate invoice with a unique invoice number sent a week or two after the original.
-If no-one spots it, the invoice gets passed through and paid.
+All you need is a duplicate invoice with a unique identifier sent a week or two after the original.
+If no one spots it, the invoice gets passed through & paid.